Amplitude-Developer-Docs/amplitude-dev-center/docs/data/browser.md

 Call `group()` to associate a user with their group (for example, their department or company), or to set the group's traits.

-Just as Iteratively creates types for events and their properties (and validates them at runtime), Iteratively creates types for group traits (and validates them at runtime).
+Just as Amplitude Data creates types for events and their properties (and validates them at runtime), Amplitude Data creates types for group traits (and validates them at runtime).

 The `group()` function accepts a required `groupId`, optional `traits`, and optional `options`.